hamzamo2men2022932/casadi-on-gpu/README.md

   <img src="demo.gif" alt="80000 evaluations of forward kinematics" width="6000">
 </p>

 A minimal example that shows how to take CasADi generated C code, patch it so it can run inside CUDA kernels, and evaluate it directly on the GPU.
-The demo above runs a 4-DOF forward kinematics for **N = 80000** different joint configurations in parallel in under 3 milliseconds.
+The demo above runs a 4-DOF forward kinematics for **N = 80000** different joint configurations in parallel in under **3 milliseconds**.

 This makes it possible to run forward kinematics, dynamics, or any other CasADi symbolic function on thousands of samples at very high speed.